CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 Note:

-* This process cannot be undone when Burdens is closed.
+* This process cannot be undone once Burdens is closed.
 Be sure to undo before data is irreversibly lost.

 ### 3.19.
 Viewing help : `help`